- What to see

-Two days in a city like KL …………. you must be mad to cut it short I can hear you say.
-Well I did as after all I was country hopping in Asia and the well worn phrase “time is of the essence” springs to mind and I didnt have time for KL.
+Two days in a city like KL …………. you must be mad to cut it short I can hear readers say.
+Well I did cut it short as after all I was country hopping in Asia and the well worn phrase “time is of the essence” springs to mind and I didn’t have time for KL.
 I should have planned it better but if I did it all again this is what I would do……

-Stay central (I did get some things right in the 48 hours!), I slept at the Shangri La, great service although a biggish hotel and obviously less personal than the smaller more unique boutique style I am now preferring.
-But hey Shangri La does luxe at its best, they get it right all the time.
+Stay central (I did get some things right in the 48 hours!), I slept at the Shangri La great service although a biggish hotel and obviously less personal than the smaller more unique boutique style I am now preferring.
+But hey Shangri La does luxe at its best, they get it right every time.

 Hopped back on ’til I got to Little India and here well I did feel I had arrived in a little bit of India, the Bollywood music, the flower garlands and the smell of curry made the walk up the main streeet as exciting as if I was in Mumbai…well nearly.
 Loved the pink elephant fountain and the ornate lamp posts.